Nine business value metrics

-Whatever the business asks for or feels is important to it!!
+9. Whatever the business asks for or feels is important to it!

 Because you are there to serve the business and they pay the bills, then if they ask for something to be reported on then you should do it.
 Obviously, try to understand what it is and why they need, even offer alternatives if you think you can but ultimately give them what they need to help them succeed.

-These are no way the most conclusive list of measure to report and may not be useful to you or your business because every organisation if different and has different goals.
-I do hope they prove useful as a starting point for you to produce better and more meaningful metrics.
+These are no way a comprehensive list of measures to report and may not be useful to you or your business, because every organisation if different and has different goals.
+However, they may prove useful as a starting point for you to produce better and more meaningful metrics.
 So, go back to your business contacts and start talking to them about what they want to see that will help them achieve their goals.

 To read about why your business should use Business Value Metrics, read our blog 4 Reasons why your Service Desk need Business Value Metrics.